Timeline of religion

 Religion has been a factor of the human experience throughout history, from pre-historic to modern times.
 The bulk of the human religious experience pre-dates recorded history, which is roughly 7,000 years old.
 A lack of written records results in most of the knowledge of pre-historic religion being derived from archaeological records and other indirect sources, and from suppositions.
 Much pre-historic religion is subject to continued debate.

 Religious practices in prehistory

-Middle Paleolithic (200,000 BC – 50,000 BC)
+Middle Paleolithic (200,000 BCE – 50,000 BCE)

-Despite claims by some researchers of bear worship, belief in an afterlife, and other rituals, current archaeological evidence does not support the presence of religious practices by modern humans or Neanderthals during this period.
+Whether or not Neanderthals had religion is a topic of debate among scholars.
+Some reject the idea of religion in the lower paleolithic, while others argue it is plausible, though the evidence of cave bear worship or ceremonies is often seen as circumstantial.